 4.14.
 Audit Committee.

-Yes Pursuant to the Law on Audit and Resolution No1K-18 of 21 4.14.1.
-Key functions of the audit committee should be the August 2008 of the Securities Commission of the Republic of Lithuania 'On Requirements for Audit Committees', in 2009, following: an Audit Committee has been formed at the Company.
-Key • Observe the integrity of the financial information provided functions of the Audit Committee: analysis of the relevance of by the company, in particular by reviewing the relevance the accounting methods used by the Company, analysis of the and consistency of the accounting methods used by the internal control, internal audit and risk management systems, company and its group (including the criteria for the monitoring the execution of its functions by external audit, consolidation of the accounts of companies in the group); monitoring the independence of the audit company as well as • At least once a year review the systems of internal control other audit committee functions prescribed by applicable legal and risk management to ensure that the key risks (inclusive acts of the Republic of Lithuania. of the risks in relation with compliance with existing laws and regulations) are properly identified, managed and reflected in the information provided; • Ensure the efficiency of the internal audit function, among other things, by making recommendations on the selection, appointment, reappointment and removal of the head of the internal audit department and on the budget of the department, and by monitoring the responsiveness of the management to its findings and recommendations.
-Should there be no internal audit authority in the company, the need for one should be reviewed at least annually; Make recommendations to the collegial body related with selection, appointment, reappointment and removal of the external auditor (to be done by the general shareholders' meeting) and with the terms and conditions of his engagement.
-The committee should investigate situations that lead to a resignation of the audit company or auditor and make recommendations on required actions in such situations; • Monitor independence and impartiality of the external auditor, in particular by reviewing the audit company's compliance with applicable guidance relating to the rotation of audit partners, the level of fees paid by the company, and similar issues.
+- 4.14.1.
+Key functions of the audit committee should be the following: - Observe the integrity of the financial information provided by the company, in particular by reviewing the relevance and consistency of the accounting methods used by the company and its group (including the criteria for the consolidation of the accounts of companies in the group); - At least once a year review the systems of internal control and risk management to ensure that the key risks (inclusive of the risks in relation with compliance with existing laws and regulations) are properly identified, managed and reflected in the information provided; - Ensure the efficiency of the internal audit function, among other things, by making recommendations on the selection, appointment, reappointment and removal of the head of the internal audit department and on the budget of the department, and by monitoring the responsiveness of the management to its findings and recommendations.
+Should there be no internal audit authority in the company, the need for one should be reviewed at least annually; - Make recommendations to the collegial body related with selection, appointment, reappointment and removal of the external auditor (to be done by the general shareholders' meeting) and with the terms and conditions of his engagement.
+The committee should investigate situations that lead to a resignation of the audit company or auditor and make recommendations on required actions in such situations: - Monitor independence and impartiality of the external auditor, in particular by reviewing the audit company's compliance with applicable guidance relating to the rotation of audit partners, the level of fees paid by the company, and similar issues.
 In order to prevent occurrence of material conflicts of interest, the committee, based on the auditor's disclosed inter alia data on all remunerations paid by the company to the auditor and network, should at all times monitor nature and extent of the non-audit services.
-Having regard to the principals and guidelines established in the 16 May 2002 Commission Recommendation 2002/590/EC, the committee should determine and apply a formal policy establishing types of non-audit services that are (a) excluded, (b) permissible only after review by the committee, and (c) permissible without referral to the committee; • Review efficiency of the external audit process and responsiveness of management to recommendations made in the external auditor's management letter. e e e e e e e e e e e e e e e e e e e 4.14.2.
+Having regard to the principals and guidelines established in the 16 May 2002 Commission Recommendation 2002/590/EC, the committee should determine and apply a formal policy establishing types of non-audit services that are (a) excluded, (b) permissible only after review by the committee, and (c) permissible without referral to the committee; - Review efficiency of the external audit process and responsiveness of management to recommendations made in the external auditor's management letter. - 4.14.2.
 All members of the committee should be furnished with complete information on particulars of accounting, financial and other operations of the company.
 Company's management should inform the audit committee of the methods used to account for significant and unusual transactions where the accounting treatment may be open to different approaches.
-In such case a special consideration should be given to company's operations in offshore centers and/or activities carried out through special purpose vehicles (organizations) and justification of such operations.
-4.14.3.
+In such case a special consideration should be given to company's operations in offshore centers and/or activities carried out through special purpose vehicles (organizations) and justification of such operations. - 4.14.3.
 The audit committee should decide whether participation of the chairman of the collegial body, chief executive officer of the company, chief financial officer (or superior employees in charge of finances, treasury and accounting), or internal and external auditors in the meetings of the committee is required (if required, when).
+The committee should be entitled, when needed, to meet with any